Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/field-guide-src/docs/problem-framing.md

 Intial efforts purposely conflated the traits of **resistance** (low infection intensity; antonym **susceptibility**) and **tolerance** (survival in the presence of significant infection; antonyn **sensitivity**) in an attempt to discover any overarching **resilience** markers.

-Later efforts distinguished these traits, but found that **tolerance** may be predicted by markers for **resistance**, whereas the converse wasn't true.
+Later efforts distinguished these traits, noting correlations between markers for each.

 ## The Datasets